What is Pristiq?

 Pristiq side effects

-Report any new or worsening symptoms to your doctor, such as: mood or behavior changes, anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, hyperactive (mentally or physically), more depressed, or have thoughts about suicide or hurting yourself.
+Tell your doctor right away if you have new or sudden changes in mood or behavior, including new or worse depression or anxiety, panic attacks, trouble sleeping, or if you feel impulsive, irritable, agitated, hostile, aggressive, restless, more active or talkative, or have thoughts about suicide or hurting yourself.

-Call your doctor at once if you have a serious side effect while taking Pristiq such as:
+Call your doctor at once if you have:

-blurred vision, eye pain, or seeing halos around lights;
+blurred vision, eye pain or swelling, or seeing halos around lights;

-cough, chest tightness, trouble breathing;
+cough, chest discomfort, trouble breathing; or

-Less serious Pristiq side effects may include:
+Common Pristiq side effects may include:

-mild nausea, constipation;
+nausea, decreased appetite, constipation;

 sleep problems (insomnia); or